Skip To Content

 Access to Eden: breaking barriers, building bridges

-Access to Eden: breaking barriers, building bridges is a partnership project, led by Eden Rivers Trust that will remove the barriers that prevent people and wildlife from accessing the natural heritage of East Cumbria and ‘build the bridges’ needed so that they enjoy and thrive in, on and beside Eden’s rivers.
+Access to Eden: breaking barriers, building bridges is a partnership project, led by Eden Rivers Trust and supported by a grant from the National Lottery Heritage Fund that will remove the barriers that prevent people and wildlife from accessing the natural heritage of East Cumbria and ‘build the bridges’ needed so that they enjoy and thrive in, on and beside Eden’s rivers.

 Greener spaces on your doorstep

-This is about making improvements to the river environment at eight sites that are ‘on the doorstep’ of urban areas along the length of the river Eden – creating sustainable, healthy, thriving natural spaces.
-Many of these will be community-led/inspired practical conservation projects that will make the sites in Carlisle, Lower Eden, Penrith and Source of the Eden (Kirkby Stephen) better places for people and wildlife.
+Making improvements to the river environment at EIGHT sites ‘on the doorstep’ of urban areas along the length of the river Eden – creating sustainable, healthy, thriving natural spaces.

 An Eden for everyone